paucazou/theochrone/README.md

 ## Who are we ?
-Unfortunately, 'we' are mainly one person : Philippe Aucazou, a young french catholic.
-However, many persons have helped us : do not hesitate to take a look at our [THX.md](https://github.com/paucazou/theochrone/blob/master/THX.md) file.
+We are two young french catholics.
+We are neither professional programmers (our jobs have almost nothing to do with programming), neither priests (we two are married), but we love our religion and her liturgy, and we love programming.
+Many other persons have helped us: do not hesitate to take a look at our [THX.md](https://github.com/paucazou/theochrone/blob/master/THX.md) file.
 You can also join us and contribute : we have **HUGE** needs in many domains, including programming, translating, and resources.
 ## Contribute
 Maybe you can give us a little bit of help ?
 We need you in these domains:
 * translations, especially in: